Georgia (country): Demographics

-The 1989 census recorded 341,000 ethnic Russians, or 6.3 per cent of the population, 52,000 Ukrainians and 100,000 Greeks in Georgia.
+The 1989 census recorded 341,000 ethnic Russians, or 6.3 percent of the population, 52,000 Ukrainians and 100,000 Greeks in Georgia.
 The population of Georgia, including the breakaway regions, has declined by more than 1 million due to net emigration in the period 1990–2010.
 Other factors in the population decline include birth-death deficits for the period 1995–2010 and the exclusion of Abkhazia and South Ossetia from the statistics.
 Russia received by far the most migrants from Georgia.
 According to United Nations data, this totalled 625,000 by 2000, declining to 450,000 by 2019.
-Initially the out-migration was driven by non-Georgian ethnicities but increasing numbers of Georgians emigrated as well, due to the war, the crisis-ridden 1990s, and the subsequent bad economic outlook.
+Initially, the out-migration was driven by non-Georgian ethnicities, but increasing numbers of Georgians emigrated as well, due to the war, the crisis-ridden 1990s, and the subsequent bad economic outlook.
 The 2010 Russian census recorded about 158,000 ethnic Georgians living in Russia, with approximately 40,000 living in Moscow by 2014.
 There were 184 thousand immigrants in Georgia in 2014 with most of them hailing from Russia (51.6%), Greece (8.3%), Ukraine (8.11%), Germany (4.3%), and Armenia (3.8%).

 In the early 1990s, following the dissolution of the Soviet Union, violent separatist conflicts broke out in the autonomous region of Abkhazia and Tskhinvali Region.
 Many Ossetians living in Georgia left the country, mainly to Russia's North Ossetia.
-On the other hand, at least 160,000 Georgians left Abkhazia after the break-out of hostilities in 1993.
+On the other hand, at least 160,000 Georgians left Abkhazia after the breakout of hostilities in 1993.
 Of the Meskhetian Turks who were forcibly relocated in 1944, only a tiny fraction returned to Georgia as of 2008.

+In the 2024 Global Hunger Index, Georgia is one of 22 countries with a GHI score of less than 5.
+Differences between their scores are minimal.
+With a score under 5, Georgia has a level of hunger that is low.

+Largest cities

+Languages

 The most widespread language group is the Kartvelian family, which includes Georgian, Svan, Mingrelian and Laz.
-The official languages of Georgia are Georgian, with Abkhaz having official status within the autonomous region of Abkhazia.
+The official language of Georgia is Georgian, with Abkhaz having official status within the autonomous region of Abkhazia.
 Georgian is the primary language of 87.7 per cent of the population, followed by 6.2 per cent speaking Azerbaijani, 3.9 per cent Armenian, 1.2 per cent Russian, and 1 per cent other languages.
-Azerbaijani once served as a lingua franca for communication among various nationalities inhabiting Eastern Caucasus.